KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 By the time students are in high school, they tend to be either on a computer science track or not.

-Speaking from her own experience, having redesigned Young Coders for PyGotham along with Barbara Shurette, as well as referencing resources such as the Gates Foundation Reboot presentation, Meg gave tips for engaging every student.
+Speaking from her own experience, having redesigned Young Coders for PyGotham along with Barbara Shurette, as well as referencing resources such as the Gates Foundation's [Reboot Representaton](https://www.linkedin.com/pulse/closing-gender-gap-techits-time-act-melinda-gates/) coalition, Meg gave tips for engaging every student.

 Students need to be motivated to pursue programming.
 Making kids sit at computers and power through boring stuff doesn't work.
 When students go to stations and make take-home projects, they learn the basics, make something meaningful, and get hooked.
 Students also tend to retain more of the knowledge when they make something tangible.

 Holistically, schools can create a longterm path for every student by offering diverse on-ramps for beginners, not one set path.
 A sense of belonging should be created immediately and fostered intentionally for the longterm.

-Meg also gave a few tips from the "Zen of Python Education" talk she gave at PyCon.
+Meg also gave a few tips from the "[Zen of Python Education](https://www.slideshare.net/MegRay2/the-zen-of-python-open-education-resources-creating-resources-that-work)" talk she gave at PyCon 2019.

 ![](recap-of-pygotham-2019-images/meg-the-zen-of-python-education.png)

 Photo taken by Casey Faist, used with permission

 At the end of the talk, Meg gave a call to action for community members to advocate and volunteer.
-Ways to make a difference include: personally advocating at a state or local level for CS as a graduation requirement; professionally promoting CS education via your workplace by supporting employees in volunteering for CS education week or make events, hosting school field trips in your office, inviting high school students to shadow you for a day on take your child to work day, or recruiting a first-time intern.
+Ways to make a difference include: personally advocating at a state or local level for computer science as a graduation requirement; professionally promoting computer science education via your workplace by supporting employees in volunteering for computer science education week or make events, hosting school field trips in your office, inviting high school students to shadow you for a day on take your child to work day, or recruiting a first-time intern.

 ### Hallway Track

-As usual, the "hallway track" was yet another invaluable opportunity to network.
+As usual, the "hallway track" was an invaluable opportunity to network.
 The connections made were too numerous to list all, but here are a few highlights:

-It was a pleasure to chat at length again with PSF Director [Lorena Mesa](https://twitter.com/loooorenanicole) about PSF diversity initiatives, and meet for the first time PyCon US 2019 Financial Co-chair [Jigyasa Grover](https://twitter.com/jigyasa_grover).
+It was a pleasure to chat with PSF Director [Lorena Mesa](https://twitter.com/loooorenanicole) about PSF diversity initiatives, and meet for the first time PyCon US 2019 and 2020 Financial Co-chair [Jigyasa Grover](https://twitter.com/jigyasa_grover).

 While mentioning to Meg Ray that perhaps there were some lessons in her talk that I could apply to my work as an open-source maintainer, we arranged for her to pick my brain about my experiences as DjangoCon Website Chair and Pinax Maintainer as she embarks on the new open-source PSF Education landing page.